Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola. Block…

 The Western Isles Development (WID) Project is located in Block 210/24a, in the northern North Sea, UK.
-The project involves development of two oil fields, namely Harris (earlier East Rinnes) and Barra (earlier Melville).
-The fields are located 160km east of the Shetlands.
+The project involves the development of two oil fields, namely Harris (earlier East Rinnes) and Barra (earlier Melville), which are located 160km east of the Shetlands.

-The estimated investment in the Western Isles Development Project is $1.6bn.
-The Department of Energy and Climate Change (DECC) approved the WID Project in December 2012.
+The estimated investment in the Western Isles Development Project is $2bn.
+The UK Department of Energy and Climate Change (DECC) approved the WID Project in December 2012.

-Drilling works commenced in September 2013, two months ahead of schedule, by Diamond Offshore's drilling rig Ocean Nomad.
-First oil production is expected in 2017.
+Drilling works commenced in September 2013, two months ahead of schedule, by Diamond Offshore’s drilling rig Ocean Nomad.
+First oil was produced in November 2017.
 The field life is estimated to be 15 years.
-The project is expected to create approximately 200 jobs.

 Discovery of the four North Sea oil accumulations

-The WID Project is composed of four oil accumulations: Harris (earlier East Rinnes), Barra (earlier Melville), Lewis (earlier West Rinnes) and Uist (earlier South East Rinnes).
+The WID Project is composed of four oil accumulations: Harris, Barra, Lewis (earlier West Rinnes) and Uist (earlier South East Rinnes).
 Dana discovered these accumulations during exploration drilling from 2005 to 2009 in the northern North Sea, UK.

 The Rinnes and Melville oil fields were collectively renamed as WID.
 The hydrocarbons are situated inside the Brent reservoir group of the middle Jurassic age.
 Dana discovered oil at Melville in 2005.
 The 210/24a discovery well found oil inside the Brent reservoir with an oil column of approximately 100ft.